How to Create Symbolic Links in Ubuntu Linux

 Symbolic links can use either absolute or relative paths for their targets.

-Relative symlinks are useful when you expect to move a project or directory tree as a unit (such as in version-controlled repositories), since the links remain valid as long as the relative structure is preserved.
+Relative symlinks prove useful when you expect to move a project or directory tree as a unit (such as in version-controlled repositories), since the links remain valid as long as you preserve the relative structure.
 They specify the target path relative to the location of the symlink itself.

 # Assume your current directory is /home/user/project